mhelmetag/gosurf/README.md

 ↓   Oceania (58f7eef9dadb30820bb5626e)
 ```

-Navigation is done using the up and down keys.
-Selecting is done with enter.
+As the hints say: navigation is done using the up and down keys, forward slash (`/`) enters search mode for faster navigation and selecting is done with enter.

 ## Installation